 I'm suffering because of very strong cooking smells coming from the apartment below mine.
 The odors last well into the evening to the point where I'm getting headaches from them.
 Is there anything that can be done?
 Are the rules different for co-ops, condos, and rentals?

-New York City has robust legislation regarding smoking, as well as policies against residents who are creating a "nuisance," a term that refers to behavior like excessive noise, damaging property, or creating a safety hazard.
+New York City has robust legislation regulating smoking, as well as policies against residents who are creating a "nuisance," a term that refers to behavior like excessive noise, damaging property, or creating a safety hazard.
 But building management may be hesitant to address other types of intrusive odors, our experts say.

-"Both smoking and cooking odors are nuisances and are usually governed, especially in a co-op, by the terms of the lease," says Dean Roberts, an attorney with Norris McLaughlin PA.
+"Both smoking and cooking odors are nuisances and are usually governed, especially in a co-op, by the terms of the lease," says Dean Roberts, an attorney at Norris McLaughlin.
 "If another shareholder is cooking in a manner that creates a nuisance, the co-op is legally required to deal with it."

 Co-op boards, however, are generally reluctant to intervene in a dispute between shareholders, especially over a matter as subjective as smells.

-"Most co-op and condo by-laws do not allow for unreasonable infringement on others’ rights to quiet enjoyment [of their apartments]," says Deanna Kory, a broker with Corcoran.
+"Most co-op and condo by-laws do not allow for unreasonable infringement on others’ rights to quiet enjoyment [of their apartments]," says Deanna Kory, a broker at Corcoran.
 "However, what smells good to one person smells terrible to another.
 I doubt there is a way to make what will feel like a fair solution unless unit owners can work it out themselves—which of course is tricky."